It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

-Project: Saved $105,000 annually in paper-related administration, driver and vehicle costs of delivery, customer service costs by about $30,000 per year, customer service call time for proof-of-delivery inquiries by nearly 75 percent and all delivery-related paper filing.
+Project: Saves ImpactOffice $105,000 annually in paper-related administration, driver, and vehicle costs of delivery, reduced customer service costs by about $30,000 per year, reduced customer service call time for proof of delivery inquiries by nearly 75 percent and eliminated all delivery-related paper filing

 Enabler: Kinaxis (Ottawa, Ont., Canada, www.kinaxis.com)

 Project: NCR wanted an end-to-end S&OP process to reduce inventory levels and expedited freight costs as well as improve forecast accuracy.

 Customer: King’s Hawaiian

 Project: Optimize transportation resources and spend by effectively managing the transportation sourcing, planning, decision-making, execution, communication, settlement and measurement.